JohnnyXavier/johnnyxavier.github.io/_posts/2018-11-30-postgres-nosql-2.md

 dandy!

 ##### some incredibly short and abbreviated evolutionary pill
-traditionally databases will store data in columns, each column representing a field such as name, age, birthday, price, etc, and text such as articles, biographies, comments, etc were stored in "text fields", ranging from a few chars to big blobs.
+traditionally, databases will store data in columns, each column representing a field such as name, age, birthday, price, etc, and text such as articles, biographies, comments, etc were stored in "text fields", ranging from a few chars to big blobs.

 that meant that as searching is performed on a column basis, querying the blobs of text was not as efficient as querying another field.<br>
 the text will be just that, text.<br>
 Meaning that the json above will have no meaning at all for a traditional database.
 You could not store the above json and tell the db something like, ***from the text blob column bring me the records for `author = 'tolkien'`***.
 It just would not make any sense.
 You will need to make a less efficient string search.
 For toy examples it would be ok, for big news articles it would be really not ok.

-the traditional relational approach got the "problem" of non elasticity and normalization.<br>
-Those are not problems at all actually BUT adding columns and normalizing a toy database as the one above when it grows and evolves is trivial, doing the same thing on a real working company live database with lots of hits is completely not trivial.
-So thinking DBs schemas was, and is, a very important part of a project's planning, as additions and changes can be difficult or painful to do down the road.
+adding columns and normalizing a toy database as the one above when it grows and evolves is trivial, doing the same thing on a real working company live database with lots of hits is completely not trivial.
+Additions and changes can be difficult or painful to do down the road.

 enters [MongoDB](https://www.mongodb.com/)... this db, a document store, could handle the above json in a way that each field has a meaning and could be queried as if it was a column from the traditional approach.
 Others, as [Amazon's DynamoDB](https://aws.amazon.com/dynamodb/) work similarly, but for now the one to beat is still mongo.

 the above json is a single field with meaning and queryable in mongo.
 Mongo offers a flexibility that the traditional schema could not.
 If you do additions or modifications to the json you store, mongo cannot care less.
 It will keep working fine, and now maintenance and breaking changes are reduced considerably.

 the key word here is -***reduced***- as maintenance effort will not disappear.
 If you drive any approach to the limit or you choose the wrong tool for the given job, they will all offer the poorest performance possible.<br>

-For example if you store completely different jsons in mongo and you have Millions of them, well... it won't be at it's top game when searching something among those documents.
-If you store every piece of data on a single document to avoid keeping up with columns, your db will not make any sense either.

 again... the key word here is ***`reduced`***.
 So this means that neither approach will be a silver bullet for every case and every need.